 The reconstructed huts are on the site of General Peter Muhlenberg's encampment.
 The huts are the center for historical interpretation at the park, staffed with interpreters through the summer months, and help show what daily life was like in the Valley Forge camp.

 During his time in Valley Forge, George Washington set up his headquarters in a small two-story stone building.
 The building could be considered the "Pentagon" of its time, as it is was the place where Washington and his highest-ranking officers worked and lived during the encampment.

-Washington's Headquarters is now one of the most-visited areas of the park, open weekends from January through April 15, and daily through the spring, summer, and fall.
+Washington's Headquarters is now one of the most-visited areas of the park.

 Rows of cannons line artillery park, the site where Henry Knox and his artillery unit trained during the winter encampment.